Prologue

-Graeme was the healthy one in our marriage, the one who hopped out of bed singing every morning.
-My days started with aspirin and often, antidepressants.
-Headaches were never supposed to be his gig.“I don’t remember who I used to be,” he told me, a few weeks out of the hospital.
-I promised that he was the same happy man we’d always known.
+“I don’t remember who I used to be,” he said, a few weeks out of the hospital.
+He was the same happy man we’d always known, I promised him.
 A little white lie.
-Clearly, something in his brain had been rewired, on a fundamental level.
+Something in his brain had been rewired, on a fundamental level.
 He lost his balance, and his sense of humor.
 His ability to recognize sarcasm—my native language—was severely impaired.
-I worried about his future, our future, while he lived only in the present.
-The story of his helicopter ride to the ER thrilled him.
+I worried about his future, our future, but he lived only in the present.
+The tale of his helicopter ride to the ER thrilled him.
 We must have told it twenty times, each one new for him.

 In a lifetime of planning for disasters, I’d never counted on a trip to the Neuro ICU.
 Cancer, diabetes, a kidney transplant, sure.
 Heart attack, gun attack, bear attack, check.
 We even had insurance for identity theft.
 Not identity loss.
 Sharks were a bigger threat, and we lived fifty miles from the sea.